 Step Action 1 Determine whether the base tax year or current tax year should apply.
 2 Determine the combined parental income for that year.
-3 Does the combined parental income exceed the Parental Income Free Area (6.3.2)?
+3 Does the combined parental income exceed the Parental Income Free Area ($6.3.2$)?
 If NO, the Parental Income Test reduction amount is Nil.
-If VES, subtract the Parental Income Free Area from the combined parental income (from If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4.
+If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4.
 4 Divide the result from step 3 by 130 (20% of the step 3 amount, converted to a fortnightly amount).
 This is the total fortnightly parental income test reduction amount.
 5 Does the AIC student have parental income in common with another dependent young person / child?

-Is the AIC student also an FTB child?

-- If NO to all of the above, then the amount at step 4 is the parental income test reduction amount to be used in step 3 in the previous table (6.4.1 Parental Income Calculation). - If YES to any of the above, then go to step 6. - 6 Identify dependent youth in the family with parental income in common with the AIC student where they are: - a dependent YA claimant or recipient, - a claimant/recipient of dependent ABSTUDY Living Allowance, - a claimant/recipient of dependent ABSTUDY Group 2 School Fees Allowance (meanstested component), or - a claimant/recipient of Additional Boarding Allowance under AIC (this includes the student this test is being applied to).
+OR Is the AIC student also an FTB child?
+If NO to all of the above, then the amount at step 4 is the parental income test reduction amount to be used in step 3 in the previous table (6.4.1 Parental Income Calculation). • If YES to any of the above, then go to step 6.
+6 Identify dependent youth in the family with parental income in common with the AIC student where they are: a dependent YA claimant or recipient, a claimant/recipient of dependent ABSTUDY Living Allowance, a claimant/recipient of dependent ABSTUDY Group 2 School Fees Allowance (means- tested component), or a claimant/recipient of Additional Boarding Allowance under AIC (this includes the student this test is being applied to).
 Work out the maximum fortnightly payment rate of each claimant/recipient of dependent YA and each claimant/recipient of dependent ABSTUDY living allowance.
-The maximum fortnightly payment rate is the sum of the following components (where applicable to the person):

-- maximum basic rate,
+The maximum fortnightly payment rate is the sum of the following components (where applicable to the person): maximum basic rate, Energy Supplement, Pharmaceutical Allowance, Youth Disability Supplement, Rent Assistance.

-- Energy Supplement,

-- Pharmaceutical Allowance,

-- Youth Disability Supplement,

-- Rent Assistance.

 Work out the maximum fortnightly payment rate of each claimant/recipient of dependent ABSTUDY Group 2 School Fees Allowance (means-tested component) or Additional Boarding Allowance under AIC.
 The maximum fortnightly payment rate is the rate payable prior to the operation of the income test expressed as a fortnightly amount.
+Add together the maximum fortnightly payment rates for claimants/recipients of the specified